What is Interactive Fiction?

 the implementation of the NPCs.
 Here, the setting of the main part of the game in a

-real-world one, and many of the NPCs were so strange (they included a demon, a
+one, and many of the NPCs were so strange (they included a demon, a demoness, a

-demoness, a talking crow and a talking serpent) that it would not be particularly
+talking crow and a talking serpent) that it would not be particularly jarring if some

-use of the conversational tools provided by TADS 3, but its use of them is less
+conversational tools provided by TADS 3, but its use of them is less taxing than it

-taxing than it would be in a game set in more realistic world.
-Moreover, the two
+would be in a game set in more realistic world.
+Moreover, the two real-world segments

 "All Hope Abandon" breaks no new ground in the matter of

-space remain, but it does add one related feature, the ability of the PC not simply
+remain, but it does add one related feature, the ability of the PC not simply to LOOK

-to LOOK at the current location, but to LOOK in particular directions (such as LOOK
+at the current location, but to LOOK in particular directions (such as LOOK NORTH or

-NORTH or LOOK SOUTHEAST).
-The game then responds with a brief description of what
+LOOK SOUTHEAST).
+The game then responds with a brief description of what can be seen

-can be seen in that direction from where the PC is currently located.
-This probably
+in that direction from where the PC is currently located.
+This probably turned out to

-turned out to be little more than a gimmick, however, since it would have been too
+be little more than a gimmick, however, since it would have been too unwieldy to have

-unwieldy to have supplied any new information to the player by this means.
-If new
+supplied any new information to the player by this means.
+If new information had been

 Interactive Fiction and Biblical Text